 During the Second World War, as the front neared Budapest in 1944, the authorities tried to evacuate the Medical Faculty to Germany.
 However, due to the Faculty’s resistance, this attempt was only partially successful.
 The Faculty sustained considerable damage during the Siege of Budapest, as the majority of its equipment was destroyed, and its buildings suffered significant damage.

 In the early 1950s, several hospitals were attached to the university and turned into clinics.
-At the same time, the Medical Faculty became an independent institution as the Medical University of Budapest; it took on the name of Ignác Semmelweis on the Faculty’s bicentennial.
+At the same time, the Medical Faculty became an independent institution as the Budapest University of Medicine; it took on the name of Ignác Semmelweis on the Faculty’s bicentennial.

 Numerous students, lecturers and staff took part in the Revolution of 1956, predominately taking care of the wounded.
 Many of them were forced into emigration following the Soviet invasion of Hungary, while those who remained faced retribution.